Domestic and family violence

 Misconceptions about intersex people are widespread, and have long histories.
 For example, a 1979 Family Court case annulled the marriage of a cisgender man with an intersex variation on the ahistorical basis that he was a hermaphrodite and not really male (Finlay 1980, Carpenter 2012b).
 Western legal traditions had regarded hermaphrodites as either female or male depending on predominant characteristics until disrupted by the medicalisation of intersex traits and a narrowing of the meaning of the term hermaphrodite (Finlay 1980, Carpenter 2018).

 We currently rely on largely anecdotal evidence about such issues, because of a dearth of reliable evidence.
 Individuals known to IHRA have been in situations where their bodies became ‘problems’ within intimate relationships, and where individuals have been coerced into modifying their bodies to fit normative ideas about how women and men should appear.
+These violate people’s right to bodily autonomy and security.

 We are also aware of situations where misconceptions about what it means to be intersex have been used to harm individuals.
 These include coercive control, abuse, violence, and homophobia, transphobia and ableism directed towards intersex people by association with LGBT people, irrespective of their personal sexual orientations or gender identities.
 Carman et al. (2020) err in stating that only intersex people with LGBTQ identities “may be subjected to abuse or violence motivated by homophobia, biphobia or transphobia”.
 Abuse and violence does not depend on disclosure or evidence of any particular identification; for example, it can be based on appearance, or knowledge of particular biological traits.
 Unwanted or inappropriate disclosure can sometimes lead to violence and abuse.
 Anecdotally, we are aware of women with intersex variations who do not disclose their intersex variation to male partners because of the prevalence of misconceptions about intersex.
 Where it occurs, disclosure to partners may rely on medical language about particular intersex variations, in an attempt to avoid such risks.